wp-plugins/wp-editarea/readme.txt

 2. Your new theme editor :D

 == Changelog ==

+= 0.3 =
+* Confirmed works with WordPress 3.5.1
+* Fixed notice error when WP_DEBUG set to true

 = 0.2 =
 * Bug fixed: toggle word wrap option not work (reported by pattrick, http://takien.com/606#comment-1286)